clowd1e/Bazario.Docker/README.md

 - [Bazario.Identity](https://github.com/Bazar-io/Bazario.Identity) - ASP.NET Core WebAPI that is responsible for handling user authentication and authorization.
 - [Bazario.Users](https://github.com/Bazar-io/Bazario.Users) - ASP.NET Core WebAPI that is responsible for handling users and admins management.
 - [Bazario.Notification](https://github.com/Bazar-io/Bazario.Notification) - Dotnet Worker Service that is responsible for sending emails.
+- [Bazario.Moderation](https://github.com/Bazar-io/Bazario.Moderation) - FastAPI WebAPI project that runs in the background and is responsible for listings' content moderation.

 To clone the Github repositories: